MileHacker Logo

 Artistic Traditions

 Chaozhou boasts a rich practice of intricate crafts.
-Chaozhou porcelain, known for its delicate motifs and high quality, has been produced here for centuries.
+Chaozhou porcelain, known for its delicate motifs and superior quality, has been produced here for centuries.
 Artisans create stunning pieces ranging from everyday tableware to elaborate decorative items, often featuring vivid imagery and fine details.

 • Chaozhou porcelain is famous for "gongfu" tea sets, beautiful and functional.